KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_Eratio_metadata.md

 * nutrient = whether the bottles contained "yes" or did not contain "no" added DIN and DIP

+* E2E3 = the calculated ratio of the DOM absorption at 275 nm and 365 nm.

-* ratio254 = the calculated ratio of the absorbence at 254 and 365nm.
-See `CPOM_Flux_Exp_spec_calc.md` for calculation code and details.
+* E4E6 = the calculated ratio of the DOM absorption at 350 nm and 665 nm.

 * elapsed.d = the number of days elapsed during the incubation.